Ashwin7mak/qbui/ui/client-react/src/assets/css/readme.md

 # Introduction
 The purpose of this document is to layout best practices when writing CSS for QuickBase.
-As part of the rearchitecture project QuickBase is now built atop of Bootstrap for React using a Sass preprocessor.
+As part of the re-architecture project QuickBase is now built atop of Bootstrap for React using a Sass preprocessor.

 # High Level Change Recommendations
-The majority lays out a number of best practices that amount to code formatting and structuring conventions
+Top points of discussion:

+1. I recommend that we move rethink how we organize Sass files.
+  - The first is to keep them all into their own grouping of folders, see the Architecture diagram below for an explanation.
+  - The second is to use a single manifest file to bring everything together.
+This will give us better control of source ordering and easy sharing of variables and mixins
+  - Likewise, I'm proposing that we take a second look at how we organize React components.
+Some are reusable, some define the shell and others relate to pages.
+As we build out the UI a single components folder is going to get to be big.

+2. I recommend that we deliver all CSS as a single file.
+Currently it comes down in the bundle.js file and is then inserted into the DOM.
+Delivering it as a single file means it can be cached in users browsers.

+3. I recommend that we pass our variables into bootstrap via the `_bootstrapVariables.scss` file and then compile it separately from our Sass files.
+I'm on the fence about this but my reasoning is that it creates a clear separation between our code base and bootstrap.

+4.

 ## Sass Structuring
-- All Sass files should be explicitly included into one master `main.scss` file.
+- I'm proposing that All Sass files should be explicitly included into one master `main.scss` file.
 Except for a base set of styles required to bootstrap the page–i.e., we should prioritize loading the shell by inlining that CSS and then loading the rest.
 (We need to check and see if this will make much of a difference, including across different connection types)
     - This prevents source ordering problems.
 For instance, Nomalize.css is the last thing included right now.
 So that's dumb.
 - All variables should be defined in a master file instead of locally.